awsdocs/amazon-chime-user-guide/doc_source/chime-web-app.md

 ## Screen sharing options for the Amazon Chime web application<a name="web-app-sharing"></a>

-You can share your screen or an application window, if you are using the latest three versions of Mozilla Firefox or Google Chrome\.
-Screen share is available for Chrome version 72 and Firefox version 66 or later\.
+You can share your screen or an application window if you are using the latest three versions of Google Chrome\.
+Screen share is available for Chrome version 72 or later\.

 **To share your screen or application window**